cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 [**Anker Power Bank**](https://www.amazon.com/gp/product/B00Z9QVE4Q/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1) - When your phone battery dies in a third world country and you have no idea where you are you'll really wish you had one of these in your pack.
 About the size of a deck of playing cards and can recharge my phone 4+ times before running out of juice.

-**Chromecast V1** - Just found out theres a new-fangled V2 that has a 4x faster connection so I will probably upgrade very soon.
+**Chromecast V1** - Just found out theres a new-fangled [V2](https://www.bestbuy.com/site/google-chromecast-black/4397400.p?skuId=4397400&ref=212&loc=1&gclid=CLDV87Tjo9oCFQW9fgodfxYJ3A&gclsrc=ds) that has a 4x faster connection so I will probably upgrade very soon.
 Basically, it acts like a wireless HDMI cable so I can stream content from my hard drive onto any TV or monitor.

 [**Ultrathin Asus LED Monitor**](https://www.bestbuy.com/site/asus-15-6-led-hd-monitor-black/2882659.p?skuId=2882659&ref=212&loc=1&gclid=CJHyw6DUotoCFczCfgoduh8Ifw&gclsrc=ds) - Super thin portable monitor that connects to my Mac via USB.
-A lot of my work is with web development and data visualization so it is super helpful to have a second monitor.
+A lot of my current work is with web development, rapid prototyping, and data visualization so it's super helpful to have a second monitor.
 One screen for code and one for the visuals.
-A lot of coworking spaces will try and charge you for using their monitors so it can help save that money too.
+So you can code continuously rather than having to perpetually to switch windows.
+Many coworking spaces charge you for using their monitors so it can help save that money too.

 **Apple Headphones**